-To avoid confusion, it should be stated that an engine coolant leak, a radiator coolant leak, and an antifreeze leak are the same things.
+To avoid confusion, I should state that an engine coolant leak, a radiator coolant leak, and an antifreeze leak are the same things.
 An engine coolant leak represents a serious failure within the engine’s cooling system.
-A vehicle’s cooling system is made up of several components, each with a distinct, individual purpose.
-These components are interconnected by hoses and tubing.
-The anti-freeze/coolant fluid passing through these components must be kept under pressure to avoid boiling, which will cause the engine to overheat.
+A vehicle’s cooling system comprises several components, each with a distinct, individual purpose.
+Hoses and tubing interconnect these components.
+The antifreeze/coolant fluid passing through these components must be kept under pressure to avoid boiling, which will cause the engine to overheat.

 Common Causes Of Coolant Leaks

 For every chain, there is a weak link.
-But first, consider what the chain itself is made of: cooling system components are typically made of brass, steel, aluminum and a variety of synthetic polymers.
-Some of these materials are very prone to corrosion if not maintained properly.
+But first, consider what the chain itself is made of: cooling system components are typically made of brass, steel, aluminum, and a variety of synthetic polymers.
+Some of these materials are very prone to corrosion if not appropriately maintained.
 Corrosion is one of the most common causes of coolant leaks throughout the system.
 This condition can lead to blockages, gasket failure, and component malfunction.
-This is primarily caused by a lack of scheduled replacement of the coolant or by using the wrong type of coolant.
+The primary causes of this are a lack of scheduled replacement of the coolant or the wrong coolant type.
 Late-model vehicles typically utilize OAT (Organic Acid Technology) or HOAT (Hybrid Organic Acid Technology) coolant.
 There is a variety of these types of coolants, designed and colorized for specific makes of vehicles.
 Choosing the wrong one to put in a vehicle may lead to disastrous results.

 The weakest links in the cooling system chain are the radiator and heater hoses.
 Although hose technology has improved, no hose should be considered a “lifetime” component.
 High mileage and/or severe-duty environments can lead to hose leakage and loss of coolant.

-In addition, the radiator requires a regular visual check; they are positioned in the front of the vehicle and therefore are subject to the damaging effects of road debris, particularly in off-road situations.
-The fins of the radiator are fragile by design and can leak coolant as the result of a well-placed foreign material impact such as that from a small rock or tree branch.
+Also, the radiator requires a regular visual check; they are positioned in the front of the vehicle and therefore are subject to the damaging effects of road debris, particularly in off-road situations.
+The radiator’s fins are fragile by design and can leak coolant as the result of a well-placed foreign material impact such as that from a small rock or tree branch.
 Any coolant leak from the radiator should be addressed immediately.

 Coolant Leak Locations & Solutions

-Once the fact that there is an actual antifreeze leak has been recognized, immediate action must be taken to identify the origin of the leak.
+Once you know for a fact that there’s an actual antifreeze leak, immediate action must be taken to identify the origin of the leak.
 Additional mileage may mean the system will cease to function to the point that certain alloys within the cylinder head will distort, warping the head and ruining the seal.
 Ignoring the issue even further can lead to cylinder head cracking and engine block damage.

-Even if a source of the coolant leak can be readily identified, a cooling system pressure test must be performed on the system.
-Using a professional pump and radiator cap adapter kit, this test applies a duplicate pressure upon the system as if the vehicle were at operating temperature, usually around 16-18 PSI.
+Even if the coolant leak source can be readily identified, a cooling system pressure test must be performed on the system.
+With a professional pump and radiator cap adapter kit, this test applies a duplicate pressure upon the system as if the vehicle were at operating temperature, usually around 16-18 PSI.
 This test will confirm any earlier observations and reveal any additional leaks.